CONE-MT/Multilingual_ChatGPT/doc/chinese_test.md

 plt.title('SVM')
 plt.show()
 ```
-translation (chatgpt) of input sentence:
+Translation (chatgpt) of input sentence:
 ```
 Please implement a Support Vector Machine algorithm using Python.
 ```

-response of translation (chatgpt):
+Response of translation (chatgpt):
 ```
 Sure, here's an example implementation of a Support Vector Machine algorithm using Python and the scikit-learn library: